For 40-years the Kalamazoo Children’s Chorus has been providing outstanding choral music to our community.

 In June 2016 KCC’s Touring Choir traveled to the Crescent City Choral Festival in New Orleans, Louisiana where we sang at St. Louis Cathedral in Jackson Square with 10 other choirs from New Jersey to California and places in between!
 It was magical!

-Our weekly rehearsals run from September to April.
+Our Tuesday weekly rehearsals run from September to April from 6:00pm-7:30pm.
 We practice proper vocal techniques while singing through a wide variety of music from Broadway to Bach.
 We provide a challenging musical environment for our choristers and a rich heritage of choral singing to the Kalamazoo-area.

 At KCC, we believe that all children deserve access to high quality singing experiences and we are committed to promoting choral singing as a life-long activity.
 We envision a future where choral singing is considered a vital part of the fabric of our community and where we provide a bridge to cultural understanding through music.